 BIM implementation strategy, SMEs

 The diagram above shows a simplified approach to implement BIM in small and medium enterprises.
 The strategy consists of 3 steps.
 The first step is to understand BIM, the long-term and short-term strategy, the financial requirements and investment, the new business model, and the legal and security issues.
 Next is the planning step and includes the BIM team, analysis of current processes, training, adoption of standards, software, and equipment.
 In the third step, the team starts a pilot project, collaborates with the rest of the project teams, monitors and controls the BIM process and the delivery phase.
 The feedback between the three stages improves the overall strategy and is essential for the successful BIM implementation in a company.

-BIM Design Hub offers BIM Online training, in line with ISO 19650
+BIM online training, in line with ISO 19650

 The BIM Information Management course describes the activities that occur during the Information Management stages from the Assessment and Need until the Project Closeout.

 Learn more here: https://www.bimdesignhub.com/bim-iso19650-course-bundle

 or click below to see the video overview:

 Author: Panagiotidou Nicoleta

 All content provided on breakwithanarchitect is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.
 We are happy for others to share our blog posts through all social media platforms, including the original blog posts with credit to the author and providing a link to the original content.